Senior Natural Resources Scientist/Project Manager

 Atkins has the depth and breadth of expertise to respond to the most technically challenging and time-critical infrastructure projects and the urgent transition to a low-carbon economy.

-Atkins seeks an energetic and highly motivated self-starter to join our EcoSciences Group as a Senior Natural Resources Scientist/Project Manager in our Houston, TX office.
+Atkins seeks an energetic and highly motivated self-starter to join our EcoSciences Group as a Senior Natural Resources Scientist/Project Manager in our Henderson, NV office.

-Under direction, provides the expertise of a seasoned scientist to all conventional aspects of functional area and applies advanced concepts and techniques to unconventional problems.
-May function as individual researcher or technical specialist.
+Under direction, provides the expertise of a seasoned scientist to all conventional aspects of functional area and apply advanced concepts and techniques to unconventional problems.
+May function as an individual researcher or technical specialist.
 Carries out complex or novel assignments requiring the development of new or improved techniques and procedures.

-Under direction, applies technical expertise and project management experience to manage project teams on conventional and unconventional projects.
-Also performs the basic project functions of production coordination, planning, organizing, directing, controlling, financial management and marketing assistance.
-Functions as a mentor to technical professionals to assist in their training and development.
+Applies technical expertise and project management experience to manage project teams on conventional and unconventional projects.
+Also performs the basic project and proposal functions of production coordination, planning, organizing, directing, controlling, financial management and marketing assistance.

-- Prepares technical reports and permit applications in support of the USACE permitting, the NEPA process; coastal restoration planning, and provides peer reviews of reports prepared by others.
-Will be expected to contribute to the preparation of Environmental Assessments and Environmental Impact Statements.
+- Prepares technical reports and permit applications in support of the U.S. Army Corps of Engineers (USACE) permitting, the NEPA process, and provides peer reviews of reports prepared by others.
+Will be expected to contribute to the preparation of Environmental Assessments and Environmental Impact Statements and their resource studies.

-- Oversees or conducts natural resource field investigations, including but not limited to identification of waters of the United States, including wetland delineations, typically in coastal environments; threatened and endangered species coordination; habitat evaluations; presence/absence surveys, specimen collection and handling; construction monitoring; storm water and erosion control monitoring and compliance; soil/water sampling; data entry, processing, and interpretation.
+- Oversees or conducts natural resource field investigations, including but not limited to identification of waters of the United States, including wetland delineations, typically in the Central and Mojave basin and range; threatened and endangered species coordination; habitat evaluations; presence/absence surveys, specimen collection and handling; construction monitoring; stormwater and erosion control monitoring and compliance; soil/water sampling; data entry, processing, and interpretation.

 - Develops and evaluates plans and criteria in terms of quality assurance or environmental impact.